No operation (yet)

 Sexuality

 Sexuality is important to many people.
 You learn more about your genitals by discovering what is sexually important and pleasurable to you.
 Your sexual life depends not only on genital surgery, but also on many psychological and biological factors.
-The things to consider include whether you would like to have or already have a partner, and whether you would want to talk to your partner about your sexual desires .
+You may also consider whether you would like to have a partner, or when you already have a partner, whether you would want to talk to your partner about your sexual desires.

 Sex drive (libido) depends on the hormone testosterone — regardless of gender.
 Hormone treatment can therefore cause changes in how you experience sexuality, as your testosterone levels decrease.
 For example, it often leads to a decrease in erections, both in intensity and duration, which means that penetration is no longer always successful.